Entrepreneurial Journeys Start with a Pitch

 Never fail just once

-Just because your idea and team did not come together on the first attempt does not mean that you failed.
+If your idea and team did not come together on the first attempt does not mean that you failed.
 You would not quit baseball because you struck out on your first at-bat, and you should not give up on this either.
 Get back up and take another swing at the fences.
 Softec plans to hold Tech Pitch events throughout the year, and you can also do this with Tech Brews.
 You are welcome to as many at-bats as it takes.
+If you need help developing your pitch, we recommend trying Toastmasters to develop your public speaking skills.

 Primary Event Coordinator